Thanks to a growing focus on reducing waste, reusable cups (also called ‘keep cups’) are now more common than ever before.

 Everything has pros and cons.
 Reusable cups are no different!

 To sum up – if you want your coffee to stay hotter for longer, and to survive the rigours of everyday life, the Frank Green or Sttoke cup are both great options.

-If you prefer drinking from a glass, like me, then the Sol or KeepCup ‘The Brew’ would suit.
+If you prefer drinking from a glass (like me) to enhance the real flavour of coffee, the Sol or KeepCup ‘The Brew’ would suit.

 For those who want a lightweight cup that can survive a bruising, both the Huskee and KeepCup Original are hard to beat!